Buckingham Palace SW1A 1AA

 Top tip from the KidRated team:

 The State Rooms are only open for a few weeks each summer, so book early!
-The free Changing of the Guard happens outside – no ticket needed – but it gets busy fast.
-Get there early, grab a coffee, and bag a front-row spot for the royal fanfare.
+The free Changing of the Guard happens outside – no ticket needed – but it gets busy fast so get there early.

 Yes, but best for kids aged 6+.
 There’s loads to see, but it’s more “look and listen” than hands-on.
 Great for royal fans and anyone who loves a bit of gold and glamour.
 Under-5s go free, but may get a bit fidgety.
 There’s a family craft pavilion in the gardens at the end of the tour.